visciang/mbs/docs/getting-started.md

 It will setup the repository directory with a couple of config file (`.mbs-config.json`, `.mbs-project.json`) and `mbs.sh` script.

 More details about the config files in [Configuration](configuration.md).
-`mbs.sh` script is a convenient wrapper around the `docker run` command (you can also source it and you will have an `mbs` alias in the shell).
+`mbs.sh` script is a convenient wrapper around the `docker run` command and is our main entrypoint to the mbs commands for the current repository.

 After the init command we have: